 For information on whether your qualifications meet our entry requirements, please see our information for your country.
 If you have an enquiry about your specific circumstances or qualifications, you can contact:

 Importance advice: When completing your application for a course at Staffordshire University you must declare any previous study in the UK, regardless of whether you’ve achieved a qualification.
-Failure to do so will be considered an immigration offence, which will affect your Tier 4 visa application.
+Failure to do so will be considered an immigration offence, which will affect your Student visa application.

-You can spend no more than five years in the UK studying at or above UK bachelor's degree level as a Tier 4 (General) student.
-This five-year limit is in addition to time spent studying below degree level as a Tier 4 (General) student and in the Tier 4 (Child) category.
+You can spend no more than five years in the UK studying at or above UK bachelor's degree level as a student.
+This five-year limit is in addition to time spent studying below degree level as a student and in the Child Student visa category.